 Usually, symptoms of PTSD will begin within the first three months following a traumatic event, though some symptoms may not manifest themselves in a recognizable way until later.
 Individuals who are suffering from PTSD may begin avoiding new types of situations, experiencing nightmares, having PTSD “flashbacks”, and having difficulty experiencing external stimuli related to the traumatic event.
 For example, an individual who was bitten by a dog at a very young age may develop a life-long fear of dogs as a result.

-What types of situations can cause PTSD?
+What types of situations can cause PTSD and Trauma in Teens?

 There are many different types of situations that can potentially create trauma and result in an individual having PTSD.
 Individuals who are abused or sexually assaulted at a young age are especially likely to develop lifelong symptoms.
 Experiencing trauma during childhood, the teenage years, and other important developmental phases is more likely to result in PTSD than experiencing trauma as an adult.